ekeimaja/Dogbook-DEPRECATED-/README.md

 **10.11.2018:** Created the first version of layout, also moved it to own branch.

 **13.11.2018:** Added getting data functionality with HTTP fetching with service.
 Currently the mock data comes from JSON file.

+**08.12.2018:** I try to create workable file uploading system with Django on this weekend and also add it here.
+The problem has been that most of the tutorials for making it are complete **SHIT**.